Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 The oxytocin released into the human urine causes the dogs to release oxytocin too, making them care and stare at the humans even more, which makes us release more oxytocin . . .

 And on it goes.
 A dog looking at me makes me care about him, which sounds like a good way to develop a solid dog-human bond.

 A lot of authors have noticed that puppies have large eyes and round faces, similar to human infants, and their looks make us more likely to care about them.
 In fact, most of you have probably felt this “need to adopt and care” when looking at a cute puppy, but it is not just those puppy eyes that do it!
 All dogs, whether or not they are bred to have those large eyes, are capable of staring at us and causing oxytocin release.

 Okay, now that we know how they manipulate us, how do we know that they are always selfish about doing so?

-(The selfish gene is not about being selfish—it is about survival.
-Dogs may be food aggressive or suffer from “resource guarding” but those things have nothing to do with manipulation.)
+(The selfish gene is not about being selfish—it is about using manipulation in order to survive.
+Dogs may express their survival instincts through food aggression or suffer from “resource guarding”, but those things have nothing to do with manipulation.)

-When a dog stares at us, and we are manipulated into caring about her and providing her with food and a home, this is the dog´s expression of the selfish gene.
-Dogs have become adapted through natural selection in such a way that we are likely to take care of them—the oxytocin released through the gazing is probably the mechanism by which this happens.
+When a dog stares at us, and we are manipulated into caring about her and providing her with food and a home, this is the dog's expression of the selfish gene.
+Dogs have adapted through natural selection in such a way that we are likely to take care of them—the oxytocin released through the gazing is probably the mechanism by which this happens.

 The numbers prove that this strategy is working.
 The dog population around the world is over 500 million, compared to the wolf population of about 200,000.
 Wolves do not stare at us and do not cause the same oxytocin release in us that dogs do.